 SmartBook Assignments

 SmartBook Assignments are designed to help you prepare for the exams.
 As a result, they are due the Sunday before the exam that covers those chapter(s).
 They may be completed after the due date (until the Sunday before the Final Exam) but will receive an automatic 50% late penalty.
-Late extensions cannot extend the due date past the Final Exam.
+Late extensions cannot be used to extend due dates for the final lecture or lab assignments of the term.

 Connect Lab Assignments